Memorable Manitobans: Richard Arthur “Dickie” Rigg (1872-1964)

 Rigg joined the army in 1917 and insisted on being sent overseas.
 He resigned his provincial seat to contest the 1917 federal election in Winnipeg North as the nominee of the Manitoba section of the Canadian Labour Party.
 He was described by the Manitoba Free Press in 1918 as “the outstanding figure in the labour and radical world of Winnipeg,” but was not active in the Winnipeg General Strike.
 Rigg subsequently opposed the One Big Union until December 1919 when he was appointed Western Superintendent of the Employment Service of Canada, rising in 1922 to its head.
 He retired to British Columbia around 1945.

-He died at North Vancouver, British Columbia on 1 August 1964.
+He died at North Vancouver, British Columbia on 1 August 1964 and was buried in a military grave at Surrey.
 His papers are at the Archives of Manitoba.

 1911 Canada census, Automated Genealogy.